 Assess candidates fairly

 Use a system to standardize your interview process.
-It will save you time as well as keep the process equitable for all candidates.
-Reduce your bias by asking questions that relate to the essential functions of the job, using a structured interview format and ensuring your organization's cultural fit criteria are measurable.
+It will save you time and keep the process equitable for all candidates.
+Reduce bias by asking questions that relate to the essential functions of the job, using a structured interview format and ensuring your organization's cultural fit criteria are measurable.

 Allow the candidate to shine